Beyond Little Hearts for His Glory

 - Teach your child to read using one of our popular phonics programs, or use your own phonics resource instead.
 We offer a choice of The Reading Lesson, Reading Made Easy, or Sound Bytes Reading.

 - Curl up with your child and enjoy short, clear phonics lessons in an open-and-go format with The Reading Lesson.
 This user-friendly program includes 20 simple lessons that are approximately 20 pages each.
 For children 5 and under, cover two pages per day.
 For children 6 and over, cover three or more pages a day.
 No more than 5-7 minutes should be spent on a page, and lessons are under fifteen minutes in length.
-A corresponding “Giggle Bunny” series of lessons and games follow the book and are available to download.

 - Teach the basics of phonics through 108 fully-scripted lessons in Reading Made Easy.
 Author Valerie Bendt recommends covering three 30 minute lessons each week with review between lessons.
 This allows your child to finish this program in a typical school year; however, the author firmly emphasizes pacing the program as needed to help your child be successful.
 Coordinating workbooks add a written component to the lessons.